SuperJohan64/D2R-AHK-Runner/README.md

 On your keyboard press `CRTL + END` at the same time.

 By default this will this will run a Backup and close the D2R and MF Runner windows.
-If you do not want create a backup when you use this hotkey you can set `backupOnExit = True` in `D2R AHK Runner.ahk`.
+If you do not want create a backup when you use this hotkey you can set `backupOnExit = False` in `D2R AHK Runner.ahk`.

 ## Launch MF_run_counter

 On your keyboard press `CRTL + SHIFT + ALT + M` at the same time.

-This will launch the MF_run_counter if it's saved in the same folder as these scripts.
+This will launch the MF Runner if it's saved in the same folder as these scripts.

 ## Change player's difficulty